A Linear Algebra Approach to Linear Metatheory: Conclusion

 We have extended McBride's method of kits and traversals to proving admissibility of renaming, subusaging, and substitution for the usage-annotated calculus \name{}.
 In doing so, we have discovered that only skew semirings are required, and the importance of linear algebra for stating and proving these results.
 We have shown that \name{} is capable of representing several well known linear and modal type theories by instantiation to different semirings.

+As we mentioned in the introduction, there have been several prior works focused on formalising substructural calculi in proof assistants.
+Many of these \cite{power99,XavierORN18,laurent18} concentrate on sequent calculus presentations of Linear Logic, using lists to represent contexts and using explicit splitting along permutations to account for the splitting of contexts in multiplicative rules.
+In comparison to \name{}, the use of permutations means that variables in the context do not have a ``stable name'', which complicates the use of terms for other purposes, such as assigning a plain semantics that ignores the linearity.
+The use of permutations also complicates the matter of constructing terms within the proof assistant -- explicit permutations have to be provided at every rule application, making it difficult to see that a particular term matches an informal named presentation of a term.

-Our work is similar in spirit to the work of Licata, Shulman, and Riley \cite{LicataSR17}, which gives a proof of cut elimination for a large class of substructural single-conclusion sequent calculi.
-The class of natural deduction systems we consider here is likely less general, but is not directly comparable.
-In particular, we assume contexts form a commutative monoid up to admissible derivations, whereas Licata, Shulman, and Riley allow contexts to be composed of arbitrary finitiary operators.
+In terms of attaining some level of generality, our work is similar in spirit to the work of Licata, Shulman, and Riley \cite{LicataSR17}.
+They give a proof of cut elimination for a large class of substructural single-conclusion sequent calculi.
+The class of natural deduction systems we consider here is less general, but is not directly comparable.
+In particular, we assume contexts form a commutative monoid up to admissible derivations, whereas Licata, Shulman, and Riley allow contexts to be composed of arbitrary finitary operators.
+This allows them to consider, for example, non-commutative systems, which are out of our reach.
+It would be interesting to see whether the approach of \name{}, and the technique of kits, can be extended beyond unary semiring annotations and to arbitrary $n$-ary operators as in their work.
 Our results are also different --- our simultaneous substitution as opposed to their cut elimination.
 We leave a complete comparison to future work.
 They have not mechanised their work.

+Abel and Bernardy \cite{AbelBernardy2020} have also presented a system similar to \name{}, along with a relational semantics that allows the proof of free theorems derived from the usage restrictions imposed by the chosen semiring.
+As we mentioned in \autoref{sec:translation}, their system makes some choices that mean it cannot faithfully represent DILL or PD.
+Nevertheless, they use our framing of the metatheory of ``co-effect'' systems in terms of linear algebra, and the kit technique we have presented here adapts easily to their setting.

 We are currently building on this work to generalise the framework of Allais \emph{et al.}~\cite{AACMM20} to include usage annotations, allowing generic metatheory and semantics for an even wider class of substructural calculi.